Client Background

 We recommended a two-pronged strategy:

-We also advised on how to present the situation clearly and responsibly, including steps being taken to ensure the company remains compliant with all future immigration requirements.
+We also advised on how to present the situation clearly and responsibly, including steps being taken to ensure the company remains compliant with future immigration requirements.

 The Outcome